Dr. Zach P. Messitte is the 13th president of Ripon College and a professor in the Politics and Government Department.

 While at Ripon, Messitte’s opinion editorials have been published in several of the nation’s top 20 newspapers and have covered topics pertaining to the cost of higher education, NCAA Division III student-athletes, Spiro Agnew, the CIA and Redskins football.

-When he is not busy doing presidential things or in the classroom, Messitte can usually be found chatting with students on campus or playing a pick-up game of basketball.
+When he is not busy doing presidential things or in the classroom, Messitte can usually be found walking the campus, hosting student dinners at his home or playing pick-up basketball.

-A teacher first, Messitte was in the classroom every semester at Oklahoma, leading courses on American foreign policy, introduction to international studies and senior seminars on foreign policy, media and film.
-He continues to teach as a member of the politics and government faculty at Ripon, and each spring leads students (and now alumni) to Rome for a three-week intensive overview of Italian history, politics, culture and language as part of the Liberal Arts In Focus program.
+Messitte continues to be a regular in the classroom as a member of the politics and government faculty at Ripon, and each spring leads students to Rome for a three-week intensive overview of Italian history, politics, culture and language as part of the Liberal Arts In Focus program.

 From 2002 to 2007, he served as the Director of the Center for the Study of Democracy and a member of the political science faculty at St. Mary’s College of Maryland, the state’s honors liberal arts college.

 Messitte was born in Sao Paulo, Brazil while his parents were working in the Peace Corps, and grew up in Chevy Chase, Maryland.
-He received a bachelor’s degree in American history and Italian language from Bowdoin College, a master’s degree in international relations from Johns Hopkins University, and a doctorate in politics from New York University.
+A graduate of Bethesda Chevy Chase High School, he received a bachelor’s degree in American history and Italian language from Bowdoin College, a master’s degree in international relations from Johns Hopkins University, and a doctorate in politics from New York University.

 Prior to entering academia, he worked for the U.S. Senate Select Committee on Intelligence, the United Nations and the Cable News Network (CNN).
 He and his wife, Julia, have two sons: Sam and Jules.